Yggdrasil Logo

 Nidavellir

-The cavernous system that forms the region of Nidavellir in this world is governed by Mótsognir and Durin.
-It constitutes the home of the Vegar race, renowned and talented artisans.
+The cavern system that forms the Nidavellir region of this world is ruled by Mótsognir and Durin.
+It is home to the Vegar race, renowned and talented craftsmen.

-The Mímir's Well is located on the edge of Jötunheim, and besides being the home of the mysterious Mímir, it is the place from where the utmost wisdom springs forth.
-Odin went to this well and sacrificed his eye so that Mímir would allow him to drink from it, and so it happened.
-Later on, Mímir would be killed by the Vanir, and his head sent to Odin, who, through magic, kept it speaking and advising him on what transpired around him.
+The Well of Mímir is located on the edge of Jötunheim, and besides being the home of the mysterious Mímir, it is the place from which the ultimate wisdom flows.
+Odin went to this well and sacrificed his eye so that Mímir would allow him to drink from it, and so it came to pass.
+Later, Mímir would be killed by the Vanir, and his head sent to Odin, who, by magic, kept it talking and advising him about what was happening around him.

 Glæsisvellir